metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 The last time I felt the same was long time ago during MS-DOS times and BASIC, maybe the first years of Windows.
 Since then all went smooth with PHP, WordPress, Ruby, Rails, and co.

-If there was an error message it didn't disappeared suddenly next time &mdash; like [it does now](https://github.com/metamn/inu-v2-b/issues/28) in my current project created with the official Create React App.
+If there was an error message it didn't disappeared suddenly next time &mdash; like [it does now](https://github.com/metamn/inu-v2-b/issues/28) in my current project built with the official Create React App.

 An error message could be easily googled and perhaps solved.
 Now one gets [different messages for different browsers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Cant_access_lexical_declaration_before_init) making error fixing a bit surreal.